SecConNet/mahiru/docs/distributed_scenarios.rst

 (If you don't have ``make`` installed, this will give an error. ``sudo apt-get install make`` should fix that.)

+This also builds some helper images that are used by Mahiru internally.
+These end up in `mahiru/data`, from where they are included into the Mahiru Docker image, and then Mahiru will load them into Docker after it starts up.

 Mahiru runs workflows, and each step in a workflow executes a program or script.
 To allow sending these programs to other sites and running them there, they are packaged up into container images as well.
 The same goes for data sets.
 Mahiru